Mindy McCready: Roger Clemens affair

 In April 2008, the New York Daily News reported a possible long-term relationship between McCready and baseball star Roger Clemens that began when she was 15.
-Clemens' attorney Rusty Hardin denied the affair, stating that Clemens would bring a defamation suit regarding this false allegation.
-Clemens' attorney admitted that a relationship existed but described McCready as a "close family friend".
-He also stated that McCready had traveled on Clemens' personal jet and that Clemens' wife was aware of the relationship.
-Clemens issued a statement saying only, "I have made mistakes in my personal life for which I am sorry."
-McCready described the relationship as being sexual in nature.
+Clemens' attorney admitted that a relationship existed but described McCready as a "close family friend."
+He also stated that McCready had traveled on Clemens' plane and that Clemens' wife knew McCready.
+Clemens issued a statement saying, "I have made mistakes in my personal life for which I am sorry."

-On November 17, 2008, McCready spoke in more detail to Inside Edition about her affair with Clemens.
-She stated that their relationship lasted for more than a decade, ending when Clemens refused to leave his wife to marry McCready.
-She was 16 when they first met, she said, adding that the relationship didn't become sexual "until several years later".
+In November 2008, McCready spoke in more detail to Inside Edition about her affair with Clemens.
+She stated that their relationship lasted for a decade, ending when Clemens refused to marry her.
+Additionally, McCready said that she was 16 when they first met and that the relationship didn't become sexual until several years later.